mozilla/vaani.setup/README.md

 able to successfully run on Edison

 ### Step 0

-On Edison, update your node and npm with commands like these:
+On Edison, if you don't already have node 4.4, update your node and npm with commands like these:

 ```
 # curl https://nodejs.org/dist/v4.4.7/node-v4.4.7-linux-x86.tar.xz | zcat | tar xf - -C /usr/local